 - The Phase 3 program consists of two sister, two-arm, placebo-controlled clinical trials.
-Each trial is being conducted in 55 clinical sites in the United States and will include planned enrollment of 364 MDD patients with inadequate response to standard antidepressants in their current depression episode.
+Each trial is being conducted in 55 clinical sites in the United States.
 Patients will add either a 25 mg oral dose of REL-1017 once per day or placebo to their ongoing antidepressant treatment. - The primary endpoint to be evaluated will be the change from baseline on the MADRS score at day-28 for REL-1017 compared to placebo.
 Success on this endpoint with the collection of sufficient safety data could support the use of REL-1017 for chronic treatment, if approved. - The change from baseline and the 7-day MADRS score will serve as a key secondary endpoint and will provide information on the time to treatment effect.

 On April 1, 2021, Relmada announced the initiation of RELIANCE II, the second of two sister pivotal Phase 3 clinical trials (RELIANCE I and RELIANCE II) for the Company's lead product candidate, REL-1017, as an adjunctive treatment for MDD.
-Patients who complete RELIANCE I and RELIANCE II are eligible to rollover into the long-term, open-label study, which also includes subjects who had not previously participated in a REL-1017 clinical trial.

-On October 4, 2021, Relmada announced RELIANCE III, the ongoing monotherapy trial for the Company's lead product candidate, REL-1017, which aims to randomize 364 patients and it is expected to be completed in mid-2022.
+On October 4, 2021, Relmada announced RELIANCE III, the ongoing monotherapy trial for the Company's lead product candidate, REL-1017.